niksilver/elm-explained/types/ParameterisedTypes.md

 ## A simple example

-When we declare a type, the left had side of the equals sign says how it's used; the right hand side says how it's defined.
+When we declare a type, the left hand side of the equals sign says how it's used; the right hand side says how it's defined.

 The following `MiscHolder` can hold any type of value.
 It's defined as an